 The goods and services industry class is a class number under which you will register your trademark.
 This is based on the industry that most closely matches your company's.
 Every class number that you register your trademark under is essentially like filing a new trademark (i.e. you will have to pay twice).

 You can find the list of classes, including descriptions, on the United States Patent and Trademark Office website.
 Find the class that best suits your products or services.
 The best way to get an idea of the right class number for your trademark is to look at the class numbers of known competitors and see what they have registered under.

 4. Determine the goods and service description for your mark

-Once you have determined the goods and service class number for your trademark, then you must determine the correct description for the trademark.
-This description is intended to describe all of the products or services that you wish covered by the product.
-While you should be broad with the description, it should not be too broad or else the USPTO will ask you rewrite it (which may be months after you filed the trademark).
-Rewriting is not terrible, just a pain.
+Once you have determined the goods and service class number for your trademark, then you must determine the correct description of the trademark.
+This description is intended to describe all of the products or services that you wish to be covered by the product.
+While you should be broad with the description, it should not be too broad or else the USPTO will ask you to rewrite it (which may be months after you filed the trademark).
+Rewriting is not terrible, just inconvenient.